sjmcculloch/smblogv2/content/posts/2021/2021-09-01-dragonlance-chaos-war-reading-order/index.md

 ### Homeland

-Drow ranger Drizzt Do'Urden, first introduced in The Icewind Dale Trilogy, quickly became one of the fantasy genre's standout characters.
-But Homeland first reveals the startling tale of how this one lone drow walked out of the shadowy depths of the Underdark, leaving behind a society of evil and a family who want him dead.
-It is here that the story of this amazing dark elf truly began.
+The startling tale of how one lone drow walked out of the shadowy depths of the Underdark, leaving behind a society of evil and a family who want him dead.

 </div>